 NN Bank has identified the accounting policies that are most critical to its business operations and to the understanding of its results.
 These critical accounting policies are those that involve the most complex or subjective judgements and assumptions, and relate to the loan loss provision, the determination of the fair value of financial assets and liabilities and impairments.
 In each case, the determination of these items is fundamental to the financial condition and results of operations, and requires management to make complex judgements based on information and financial data that may change in future periods.
 As a result, determinations regarding these items necessarily involve the use of assumptions and subjective judgements as to future events and are subject to change, as the use of different assumptions or data could produce significantly different results.
 All valuation techniques used are subject to internal review and approval.
-For a further discussion of the applicable notes to the Consolidated annual accounts and the information below.
+For a further discussion of the application of these accounting policies, reference is made to the applicable notes to the Consolidated annual accounts and the information below.